 My sister should learn to hold her tongue.
 You would think she had kits enough to keep her busy.
-But no, she must spread lies abroad.
+But no, she must ever be blabbing about me.

 I sayt, “Friend, we poets are never mopish or dumpish.
-That’s for the common sort.
+That’s for lesser wits.
 We are melancolie.”

 “Melancolie?” arrkst he, liking the word.

 “We long for what we cannot have.
 Our loves are unrequited.”

 “I long for plump oysters when there’s none to be had,” sayt Nero.